Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

 Step 1: Verify you own your domain

-In this task, you'll first verify to Office 365 that you own the domain you used for your G Suite accounts.
+In this task, you'll first verify to Microsoft 365 or Office 365 that you own the domain you used for your Google Workspace accounts.

-Another option is to use the your company name.onmicrosoft.com domain that is included with your Office 365 subscription instead of using your own custom domain.
-In that case, you can just add users as described in Add users individually or in bulk to Office 365 - Admin Help and omit this task.
+Another option is to use the your company name.onmicrosoft.com domain that is included with your Microsoft 365 or Office 365 subscription instead of using your own custom domain.
+In that case, you can just add users as described in Add users individually or in bulk and omit this task.
 Most people, however, prefer to use their own domain.

-Domain verification is a task you will go through as you setup Office 365.
-During the setup Office 365 setup wizard provides you with a TXT record you will add at your domain host provider.
-See Add a domain to Office 365 for the steps to complete in Office 365 admin center, and choose a domain registrar from the two following options to see how to complete add the TXT record that your DNS host provider.
+Domain verification is a task you will go through as you set up Microsoft 365 or Office 365.
+During setup, the setup wizard provides you with a TXT record you will add at your domain host provider.
+See Add a domain to Microsoft 365 for the steps to complete in Microsoft 365 admin center, and choose a domain registrar from the two following options to see how to complete add the TXT record that your DNS host provider.

 You can add your users either one at a time, or several users at a time.
-When you add users you also add licenses to them.
-Each user has to have a mailbox on Office 365 before you can migrate email to it.
+When you add users, you also add licenses to them.
+Each user has to have a mailbox on Microsoft 365 or Office 365 before you can migrate email to it.
 Each user also needs a license that includes an Exchange Online plan to use his or her mailbox.

-At this point you have verified that you own the domain and created your G Suite users and mailboxes in Office 365 with your custom domain.
+At this point you have verified that you own the domain and created your Google Workspace users and mailboxes in Microsoft 365 or Office 365 with your custom domain.
 Close the wizard at this step.
-Do not proceed to Set up domain, until your Gmail mailboxes are migrated to Office 365.
-You'll finish the setup steps in task 7, Step 6: Update your DNS records to route Gmail directly to Office 365.
+Do not proceed to Set up domain, until your Gmail mailboxes are migrated to Microsoft 365 or Office 365.
+You'll finish the setup steps in task 7, Step 6: Update your DNS records to route Gmail directly to Microsoft 365 or Office 365.

 Step 3: Create a list of Gmail mailboxes to migrate

 When you create the migration file, you need to know the app password of each Gmail mailbox that you want to migrate.
 We're assuming you don't know the user passwords, so you'll probably need to assign temporary passwords (by resetting the passwords) to all mailboxes during the migration.
-You must be an administrator in G Suite to reset passwords.
+You must be an administrator in Google Workspace to reset passwords.

 You don't have to migrate all Gmail mailboxes at once.
 You can do them in batches at your convenience.
 You can include up to 50,000 mailboxes (one row for each user) in your migration file.
 The file can be as large as 10 MB.

-Sign in to G Suite admin console using your administrator username and password.
+Sign in to Google Workspace admin console using your administrator username and password.

 After you're signed in, choose Users.